mgrobaker/earthquake_streaming/README.md

 I applied a simple threshold to determine if an accelerometer reading is "interesting".
 My heuristic just says, if the reading is above some level, then let's save it in postgres.
 (I didn't build an advanced earthquake detection algorithm, since this is not a data science project.)

-Returning to the code: there are helper functions to make and insert lists. make_insertion_list is called on every line (second) of data.
-That line contains ~35 readings each for x, y, and z accelerometer readings.
-While we could store every one of those readings, for simplicity we aggregate it up to the second level.
+Returning to the code: there are helper functions to make and insert lists. make_insertion_list is called on every line (=1 sec) of data.
+Each line contains ~35 readings for x, y, and z accelerometer readings.
+While we could store every one of those readings, for simplicity we aggregate it up to the sec level.
 We take the max and mean of the readings, and then check to see if the mean exceeds the threshold.
 If it does, then it is "interesting" and we want to store it.

 We create a new row for postgres, which has the same number of columns as the table we will insert them in.
 The function returns a list of these rows.